Anisotropic solid dark energy: Abstract

 \section{Abstract}

 In this paper, we study a triad of inhomogeneous scalar fields, known as ``solid'', as a source of homogeneous but anisotropic dark energy.
-By using the dynamical system approach, we find that anisotropic accelerated solutions can be realized as attractor points for suitable choices of the parameters of the model.
+By using a dynamical system approach, we find that anisotropic accelerated solutions can be realized as attractor points for suitable choices of the parameters of the model.
 We complement the dynamical analysis with a numerical solution whose initial conditions are set in the deep radiation epoch.
-The model predicts a non-negligible spatial shear within the observational bounds nowadays, even when it is set to zero at early times.
-The anisotropic attractor and the ultra slowly varying equation of state of dark energy very close to $- 1$ are key features of this scenario.
-Following a similar approach, we also analyzed the isotropic version of the model.
-We find that the solid can be characterized by a nearly constant equation of state and thus being able to simulate the behavior of a cosmological constant.
+The model can give an account of a non-negligible spatial shear within the observational bounds nowadays, even when the later is set to zero at early times.
+However, we find that there is a particular region in the parameter space of the model in which the Universe isotropizes.
+The anisotropic attractors, the particular isotropic region, and a nearly constant equation of state of dark energy very close to $- 1$ are key features of this scenario.
+Following a similar approach, we also analyzed the full isotropic version of the model.
+We find that the solid can be characterized by a constant equation of state and thus being able to simulate the behavior of a cosmological constant.